-Because they are highly swollen in water (10% polymer is typical), chemically crosslinked hydrogels are usually very elastic (Sakai et al 2010, Sakai 2013) and while they can be extensible, they are typically not very tough when they are notched as discussed in section 6.1.
+Because they are highly swollen in water (10% polymer is typical), chemically crosslinked hydrogels are usually very elastic (Sakai et al., 2010, Sakai, 2013) and while they can be extensible, they are typically not very tough when they are notched as discussed in section 6.1.
 One strategy to make these chemical gels tough is to introduce viscoelastic dissipative processes, for example by introducing labile bonds as discussed in the previous section.
-However, this method always leads to significant strain rate dependence of the mechanical behavior even after many loading cycles and often to irreversible residual deformation upon unloading after the first cycle (Tuncaboylu et al 2011, 2013, Sun et al 2012, Rose et al 2013).
+However, this method always leads to significant strain rate dependence of the mechanical behavior even after many loading cycles and often to irreversible residual deformation upon unloading after the first cycle (Sun et al., 2012, Tuncaboylu et al., 2011, Tuncaboylu et al., 2013, Rose et al., 2013).

-Jian Ping Gong and her group (Gong et al 2003, Tanaka et al 2005, Gong 2010, Ahmed et al 2014) have developed since 2003 a completely different toughening method, which does not rely on viscoelastic dissipation by monomer friction, but rather on irreversible dissipation (Webber et al 2007) by the Lake-Thomas mechanism.
-The synthesis of interpenetrated networks is achieved by sequences of synthesis, swelling and polymerization (Gong 2014).
+Jian Ping Gong and her group(Gong et al., 2003, Tanaka et al., 2005, Gong, 2010, Ahmed et al., 2014) have developed since 2003 a completely different toughening method, which does not rely on viscoelastic dissipation by monomer but irreversible friction, rather on dissipation(Webber et al., 2007) by the Lake-Thomas mechanism.
+The synthesis interpenetrated networks is achieved by sequences of synthesis. swelling and polymerization(Gong, 2014).
 These interpenetrated composites are constituted of two elastic networks with different levels of prestretch and maximum extensibility.
-The principle is shown in figure 39.
+The principle is shown on Figure 39.
 In the gels developed by Gong, one of the networks is stiff and highly prestretched, while the other is very extensible and at its reference configuration.
 This combination of properties leads to a simultaneous high stiffness (due to the high stress necessary to break the first network) and high extensibility controlled by the second network.
-A micromechanical model for the toughening effects has been proposed by Brown (Brown 2007) while Tanaka obtained similar qualitative predictions with a more macroscopic approach (Tanaka 2007).
+A micromechanical model for the toughening effects has been proposed by Brown(Brown, 2007) while Tanaka obtained similar qualitative predictions with a more macroscopic approach (Tanaka, 2007).